 Super Potato recipes are those special potato recipes that really bring the potato out of the shadow of a supporting cast role and let it take center stage.
 And they don’t have to be complicated recipes.
 In fact, many aren’t.
 In reality, like most ingredients, appreciating what potatoes are at their best means doing less but doing it well.
 For example:

 Fresh Rosemary & Roasted Garlic Baby Fingerling Potatoes With White Truffle Oil

+Makes about 4 servings This is an easy peasy one that’s deserving of a great steak or roasted meat.
+Toss 1 lb. of fingerling potatoes in 2 TBSP olive oil and 1 TBSP chopped fresh rosemary.
+Then add salt and freshly cracked black pepper to taste.
 Roast at 375 F until tender (about 25 minutes).
 Remove from the oven.
 Then, while they’re hot, add 2 TBSP chopped, roasted garlic cloves (buy these pre-roasted cloves of garlic in Nino’s olive section) and 2 tsp of white truffle oil.
 Toss and serve.

 Basil Pesto Stuffed Red Skin Potatoes With Parmesan Crisps